Skip to main content

 The persistent fatigue, low libido, and muscle loss in a man might point to a state of functional hypogonadism where his testes are no longer responding adequately to signals from the pituitary.
 The system is stuck in a state of suppressed function.

 In this clinical scenario, relying solely on lifestyle modifications may be insufficient to restore the system’s normal operational state.
 This is the point where a conversation about biochemical recalibration becomes necessary.
-The use of bioidentical hormones, such as (TRT) for men, is a clinical strategy to restore physiological levels of a hormone that the body can no longer produce in adequate amounts.
+The use of bioidentical hormones, such as testosterone replacement therapy (TRT) for men, is a clinical strategy to restore physiological levels of a hormone that the body can no longer produce in adequate amounts.

 This is undertaken after the lifestyle foundation is firmly in place, as the therapy is most effective in a body that is well-nourished and not under constant inflammatory stress.
 It is a tool to reset the system, allowing the benefits of a healthy lifestyle to be fully realized.